Future Dates – This tour no longer runs

-Price includes: All transportation within China, Airport transfers on arrival and departure days; All hotel service charges, government taxes, porterage, and gratuities for included meals; Lodging in boutique hotels for all nights; All meals beginning with welcome dinner on Day 2 through breakfast on last morning of Day 15; Services of knowledgeable, bilingual local guides and HE Travel Tour Director once a certain client number is met; Entrance fees to all sites listed on the itinerary; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: All transportation within China, Airport transfers on arrival and departure days; All hotel service charges, government taxes, porterage, and gratuities for included meals; Lodging in boutique hotels for all nights; All meals beginning with welcome dinner on Day 2 through breakfast on last morning of Day 13; Services of knowledgeable, bilingual local guides and the services of a knowledgeable HE Travel tour host (with a minimum number of participants); Entrance fees to all sites listed on the itinerary; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Airfare to and from starting and ending points; meals on Day 1 and lunch on Day 2; Personal items including alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.

 We recommend purchasing trip cancellation insurance to protect your investment.
 Click Here for more information.

-Price includes: All vehicle transportation within China, Airport transfers on arrival and departure days; Flight from Beijing to Lijiang on last day of pre-tour; All hotel service charges, government taxes, porterage, and gratuities for included meals; Lodging in boutique hotels for all nights; Breakfast on all days; 1 lunch and 1 dinner; Services of knowledgeable, bilingual local guides and HE Travel Tour Director once a certain client number is met; Entrance fees to all sites listed on the itinerary; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: All vehicle transportation within China, Airport transfers on arrival and departure days; Flight from Beijing to Lijiang on last day of pre-tour; All hotel service charges, government taxes, porterage, and gratuities for included meals; Lodging in boutique hotels for all nights; Breakfast on all days; 1 lunch and 1 dinner; Services of knowledgeable, bilingual local guides and the services of a knowledgeable HE Travel tour host (with a minimum number of participants); Entrance fees to all sites listed on the itinerary; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Airfare to starting point in Beijing; meals on arrival day; 1 lunch and 1 dinner; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.